prathibha-n/portfolio-pm/prd-voice-ai-captain/PRD.md

 **Driver monthly churn: estimated 25–30%** `[EST]`

 *Basis:* Could not find sources to Literature.
 The 25–30% monthly churn range is corroborated directionally by: (1) public reports of Amazon DSP driver churn of ~50% in the first 90 days ([spoke.com/dispatch/blog/last-mile-delivery-challenges](https://spoke.com/dispatch/blog/last-mile-delivery-challenges)); (2) Scandit's delivery driver workforce survey finding 40% of experienced contractors leave within a year ([scandit.com/blog/key-to-last-mile-success](https://www.scandit.com/blog/key-to-last-mile-success/)).
 Kearney publishes last-mile logistics research at [kearney.com/industry/consumer-retail-and-fast-moving-consumer-goods](https://www.kearney.com/industry/consumer-retail-and-fast-moving-consumer-goods) but no specific churn benchmark has been found publicly.
-The 25–30% monthly figure is a planning assumption only.
-Replace with dispatch data from your own platform before using in a business case.

 *How to validate:* Churn is directly calculable from dispatch data.
 Formula: drivers who completed at least one order in month M but zero orders in month M+1 ÷ active drivers in month M. Run this for the past 12 months and segment by city age, driver tenure cohort, and weekly earnings bracket.
 The earnings bracket segmentation typically reveals the most actionable insight — high churn is usually concentrated in drivers earning below a threshold that makes the work economically viable.